Breast Augmentation Fresno

 While it may take several days to return to more normal activities after your breast augmentation, it is important that you get up and move around to minimize the risk of deep vein thrombosis (DVT) and pulmonary embolism (PE).
 After breast augmentation, it is often possible to return to work within just a few days or a week, depending on the type of activities that are required at your job.

-Physical activity should be avoided for at least the first couple of weeks following surgery.
-After that, care must be taken to be extremely gentle with your breasts for at least the next month.
+Strenuous physical activity should be avoided for at least the first couple of weeks following surgery.
+After that, care must be taken to be extremely gentle with your breasts for at least the next 4-6 weeks.

 © 2008 - 2014 Fresno Plastic Surgery - Medical Marketing & SEO by NKP Medical